SuperSuperDev/project-3-client/README.md

 ### Lessons Learned

 - **Communication is KEY**.
 While working in a team of three I have realized how important it is to have thorough discussions of what has been accomplished by different members.
-This not only makes transitioning from frontend and backend easier but also helps when you have work with someone elses code.
+This not only makes transitioning from frontend and backend easier but also helps when you have to work with someone elses code.

 - I learned a lot about building the backend and found it very satisfying seeing it all come together in the frontend.
 Although working with Express was a challenge I now better understand how elements function together.